 In 2015, Helyx was one of 5 co-curators of the Defiant Archives exhibit that showcased trans histories of existence and resistance in Philadelphia.
 The exhibit was on display in the William Way LGBT center from July-September, 2015 and then moved to Philadelphia City Hall, outside of the Mayors Office where it was on display from October-December, 2015.

 “Defiant Archives: Trans Histories of Existence, Resistance, and Brilliance” shares a collection of archival and personal items with a focus on the history of transgender activism in Philadelphia, curated and collected by local trans community members.
 Visitors will be able to watch a collection of oral history videos shared by the Trans Oral History Project, as well as the short documentary video “Transpass” about the work of Riders Against Gender Exclusion, a local activist group who won the fight to end SEPTA’s use of gendered stickers in 2013.
-The exhibit will also invite participation, as visitors are welcomed to share their own histories on a timeline stretching from 1965 to 2015.
+The exhibit will also invite participation, as visitors are welcome to share their own histories on a timeline stretching from 1965 to 2015.
 The Defiant Archives exhibit responds to a missing piece in the Reminder 2015 celebration.
 Before, during, and after the Annual Reminder Day protests (1965-69) demanded gender conformity from participants, transgender and gender non-conforming activists have mobilized for sexual and gender self-determination, social transformation, and collective liberation.

 Defiant Archives Press Coverage: